SiddharthChaberia/turtle_snake/README.md

-This is a snack game made mainly using the Turtle library of Python.
+This is a snake game made mainly using the Turtle library of Python.

 Its really great that a few lines of code can do such a great miracle in python.